-I’ve been working at LightStep for about two years, helping companies shift from static monitoring to a more modern observability-focused approach in order to gain an understanding of their application architecture.
-The foundation of that approach is distributed tracing, which collects context-rich traces that LightStep can analyze both individually and in aggregate to understand contention and bottlenecks, commonalities in slow transactions, and general performance trends.
+I’ve been working at Lightstep for about two years, helping companies shift from static monitoring to a more modern observability-focused approach in order to gain an understanding of their application architecture.
+The foundation of that approach is distributed tracingdistributed tracing, which collects context-rich traces that Lightstep can analyze both individually and in aggregate to understand contention and bottlenecks, commonalities in slow transactions, and general performance trends.

 Support for Jaeger instrumentation has been adopted by many OSS frameworks and infrastructure technologies, and the rich community support has resulted in many outstanding demos, tutorials, and walkthroughs to help teams get themselves started with tracing.

-And of course you gain access to our Customer Success team, which has helped organizations like Zalando, Under Armour, Plaid, and Twilio scale their tracing implementation to facilitate adoption across different teams and geographies, and use LightStep to build better observability practices.
+And of course you gain access to our Customer Success team, which has helped organizations like Zalando, Under Armour, Plaid, and Twilio scale their tracing implementation to facilitate adoption across different teams and geographies, and use Lightstep to build better observabilityobservability practices.

 We’re also hosting a webinar on Wednesday, September 4th at 10 a.m.
-PT, to walk through the simple configuration change to get started — it takes about five minutes — and to take a deep dive into LightSteps features and functionality.
+PT, to walk through the simple configuration changewalk through the simple configuration change to get started — it takes about five minutes — and to take a deep dive into Lightsteps features and functionality.

 As always, feel free to reach out to email@example.com@lightstep.com if you have any questions or if our team can be of any help.

 Transform ServiceNow workflows with Service Graph Connector for Observability - LightstepAndrew Gardner | Dec 20, 2022

 The Service Graph Connector for Observability - Lightstep is the bridge between IT Operations and DevOps teams.
 When combined with ITOM Visibility, it provides organizations with a complete, end-to-end view of their entire cloud estate.Learn moreLearn more